mikepk/pybald/docs/getting_started.rst

 Installing
 ------------

-It's recommended you use ``virtualenv`` so you can isolate experimenting with pybald (and its dependencies) from the rest of your python environment.
+It's recommended that you use ``virtualenv`` to allow you to isolate experimenting with pybald (and its dependencies) from the rest of your python environment.
+First we setup a new virtualenv, then we install pybald, finally we copy the empty project_template to a new project name.

 .. code-block:: sh